kubevirt/user-guide/installation/authorization.md

 resources.

 The admin role also grants users access to view and modify the KubeVirt runtime config.
-This config exists within a configmap called **kubevirt-config** in the namespace the KubeVirt components are running.
+This config exists within the Kubevirt Custom Resource under the `configuration` key in the namespace the KubeVirt operator is running.

 > *NOTE* Users are only guaranteed the ability to modify the kubevirt
 > runtime configuration if a ClusterRoleBinding is used.
 A RoleBinding
-> will work to provide kubevirt-config access only if the RoleBinding
+> will work to provide kubevirt CR access only if the RoleBinding
-> targets the same namespace the kubevirt-config exists in.
+> targets the same namespace that the kubevirt CR exists in.

 ### Binding Default ClusterRoles to Users